William Horace Blancheri

 (4) Durk Steed, “Battle of Tarawa: Don Crain in the First Marine LVT Assault,” Warfare History Network (19 February 2018), accessed 15 October 2018.

-(5) Blancheri’s Navy casualty card originally recorded that he was buried in “[Grave] #11, Row A, Central Division Cemetery,” which was later called Cemetery 33.
-However, there is a period correction that strikes out this notation, replacing it with “Large grave 26, Plot 1, Row 1, Grave 5.”
+(5) Blancheri’s Navy casualty card originally recorded that he was buried in “[Grave] #11, Row A, Central Division Cemetery,” which was later called Cemetery 26.
+A period correction that strikes out this notation, replacing it with “Large grave 26, Plot 1, Row 1, Grave 5.”

 (6) Captain Ira Eisensmith, “Memorandum to Chief, Memorial Branch, Quartermaster Section, Memorial Pacific, APO 958” (3 July 1946).